dgraph-io/dgraph/wiki/content/graphql/admin/index.md

 ### Using `updateGQLSchema`

-Another option to add a schema is the `updateGQLSchema` mutation.
+Another option to add or modify a GraphQL schema is the `updateGQLSchema` mutation.

-Given a blank database, running this mutation on the `/admin` endpoint
+For example, to create a schema using `updateGQLSchema`, run this mutation on the `/admin` endpoint:

 ```graphql
 mutation {